This article has been kindly shared by Alison Richmond of Provention.

 Investing in a convertible standing desk will allow you to change your postures often.
 Changing between sitting and standing postures on a regular basis will reduce the load on your joints and muscles.
 If you do not have a standing desk, then incorporate standing as often as possible.
 For instance, stand up when making phone calls or have standing meetings.

-AIM can come to you and complete a WorkStation Assessment, and provide immediate advice on the correct setup for you or your team to help prevent or alleviate existing strain & injuries.
+AIM have an expert team who can come to you and complete a WorkStation Assessment.
+You can get immediate advice on the correct setup for you or your team, and help prevent or alleviate existing strains & injuries.